dlebars/SLProj/namelists/README.txt

 #
 # Description of variables:
 # INFO: Set to true to get more info in output
+# LastYear: Last year of the computation 2100 or 2125.
 # LOC: If local give the coordinates [lat_N, lat_S, lon_W, lon_E] used for ocean
 # dynamics averaging otherwise False for global sea level projections.
 # For local projections the fingerprint location is also used: